Miker48/stock-fund-report/README.md

     click "Grafana" icon on the top left ---> Home ---> Import Dashboard ---> upload .json file ---> and select the file dowbloaded above ---> click "Import"

-Now you have the nice single pane of glass view of investment report!
+Now you have the nice single pane of glass view of your investments report!